 The official name of this software product is ACM Standards Compliance Engine Software, though it will be frequently referred to simply as "the Software" throughout this document.

-The Software will serve primarily as a performance-based method for testing compliance to residential and non-residential California energy codes and will be placed into open source with a licensing scheme designed to encourage its inclusion in open source, freeware and commercial products.
+The Software will serve primarily as a performance-based method for testing compliance with residential and non-residential California energy codes and will be placed into open source with a licensing scheme designed to encourage its inclusion in open source, freeware and commercial products.
 The exact license and terms will be determined during the upcoming CEC 2013 building energy science technical support projects.

-While focusing primarily on capabilities to test compliance of building designs to performance-based California energy codes, the Software will be designed to facilitate a variety of additional building energy model (BEM) analysis, such as testing compliance to other energy codes, analyzing building designs for green/sustainable rating systems and even utilizing features of the Software to perform parametric runs on building energy models.
+While focusing primarily on capabilities to test compliance of building designs to performance-based California energy codes, the Software will be designed to facilitate a variety of additional building energy model (BEM) analysis, such as testing compliance to other energy codes, analyzing building designs for green/sustainable rating systems and perhaps utilizing features of the Software to perform parametric runs on building energy models.

-The Software is comprised of two principle components, a rules processing and analysis engine (referred to as the “Rules Engine”) and a simplified user interface (“UI Tool”).
-The requirements for each of these two components are fairly unique, but both will be addressed in this document.
+The Software is comprised of four principal components: a rules processing and analysis engine (referred to as the “Rules Engine”), an EnergyPlus interface (“E+ Interface”), a simplified user interface (“UI Tool”) and a compliance report generator (referred to as the “Reporting Module”).
+The requirements for each of these four components are fairly unique, but all will be addressed in this document.

-The Rules Engine is not designed to be used as a stand-alone tool, but rather a software component encapsulating a number of BEM analysis capabilities that can be easily integrated into a variety of other tools and interfaces.
-The Rules Engine is designed to facilitate the use of multiple building energy simulation engines, but the first round of development will produce only one such connection - to DOE’s EnergyPlus simulation engine.
-The OpenStudio SDK, developed by NREL, will be used to manage the simulation of building models produced by the Software.
+The Rules Engine is not designed to be used as a stand-alone tool, but is rather a software component encapsulating a number of BEM analysis capabilities that can be easily integrated into a variety of other tools and interfaces.
+The Rules Engine is designed to facilitate the use of multiple building energy simulation engines, but the first round of development will –only connect to DOE’s EnergyPlus simulation engine via the E+ Interface.

+The E+ Interface serves several roles that are critical to the accurate simulation of building models produced by the Rules Engine.
+Those fundamental roles include: (a) translation of building descriptions from their native SDD (Standards Data Dictionary) data model to EnergyPlus IDF files, (b) management of IDF building descriptions using EnergyPlus, and (c) retrieval of EnergyPlus simulation results and their transmission to the Rules Engine.
+NREL’s OpenStudio software is to be enhanced in order to supply the functionality needed for the E+ Interface.

 The UI Tool is intended to serve a few fundamental uses, but will lack a variety of usability and graphical features so as to minimize its potential for competing directly with commercial compliance analysis products.
-The principle function of the UI Tool will be to enable users to create and edit proposed building designs (based on the SDD data model) and to perform automated Title-24 compliance analysis on those models.
+The principal function of the UI Tool will be to enable users to create and edit proposed building designs (based on the SDD data model) and to perform automated Title-24 compliance analysis on those models.
 There are not likely to be features that would help users to easily create complex building models starting with prototype or high-level building descriptors, but the user will have the ability to construct building models on a component-by-component basis.
-There will also be efforts made to help facilitate the importation of building models from other BIM and simulation/analysis tools, which could help to prevent users from having to construct entire building models from scratch within the UI Tool.
+Users will be able to import building models from other BIM and simulation/analysis tools which are enhanced to provide a SDD XML export feature, which should help to minimize scenarios where a user must construct entire building models from scratch within the UI Tool.

+The Reporting Module will be used to produce all standards compliance analysis forms based on a proposed model description and analysis results passed to it by the Rules Engine.
+The format of the output report will most likely be PDF or combination of XML/XSD/XSL files.